AdguardTeam/AdguardKnowledgeBase/04.macos/02.installation/docs.en.md

 <img src="https://cdn.adguard.com/public/Adguard/kb/installation/Mac/en/1.png" width="600" />

-Wait for _AdguardInstaller.dmg_ to download and double-click on its icon in the list of downloaded files in the Dock panel.
+Wait for _AdguardInstaller.dmg_ to download and double-click on its icon in the list of downloaded files on the Dock panel.

 <img src="https://cdn.adguard.com/public/Adguard/kb/installation/Mac/en/2.png" width="600" />